Winterupdated 1 week ago

 Snoqualmie Region

-• Palouse to Cascades Trail - Lake Keechelus: This trail offers wide, groomed terrain perfect for classic cross-country skiing.
-A December 21st report confirmed sections of the trail from Hyak are open and groomed, extending as far as Lost Lake road.
-This section is easily accessible directly off I-90.
+• Palouse to Cascades Trail - Lake Keechelus: A December 21st report confirmed this section of the trail is open and groomed for cross-country skiing as far as Lost Lake road.
+This is a great option for a flatter, more accessible ski near Snoqualmie Pass.

 South Cascades